thewknd/kellerbus/readme.md

 - read record (DCX)

 ## how to install
-1.
-download and copy the kellebus folder to your Arduino library directory on mac/linux: ~/Arduino/libraries/
+1. download and copy the kellebus folder to your Arduino library directory on mac: /Users/*username*/Documents/Arduino

-2.
-restart the Arduino IDE
+2. restart the Arduino IDE

-3.
-Select an example from the Examples/kellerbus menu
+3. Select an example from the Examples/kellerbus menu

-4.
-connect your compatible* Keller transducer
+4. connect your compatible* Keller transducer

+5. upload your code to the Arduino and start the serial monitor

 ### wire